henrysky/milkyway_plot/README.rst

                           unit=u.kpc, coord='galactic', annotation=True, rot180=False)

    # Here are some setting you can set after setting up a MWPlot instance
-   plot_instance.fontsize = 35  # fontsize for matplotlib plotting
-   plot_instance.figsize = (20, 20)  # figsize for matplotlib plotting
+   plot_instance.title = 'you title here'  # plot title, or it can be None to show no title plot_instance.fontsize = 35  # fontsize for matplotlib plotting plot_instance.figsize = (20, 20)  # figsize for matplotlib plotting
    plot_instance.dpi = 200  # dpi for matplotlib plotting